Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 The Dolch Sight Word List — 220 words compiled by Edward William Dolch in the 1930s-40s, still widely used today.
 Organised into levels from Pre-Primer to Third Grade.

 The Fry Sight Word List — 1,000 words compiled by Edward Fry in the 1950s (updated in 1980), organised by frequency.
-The first 100 Fry words account for approximately 50% of all written English.
+The first 100 Fry words alone account for approximately 50% of all written English.

 K1 Sight Words (Age 5)

-The following 50 words are commonly taught at the K1 level in Singapore kindergartens.
-Your child should be able to read these by the end of K1:
+Your child should be able to read all 50 by the end of K1:

 Core Words (25 most essential)